Categories

 If I have already calculated my emissions, but need to update either raw transaction data or category mappings, how do I do that?

-If I change the category mapping on a future import, will it update previous entries?
+If I change the category mapping, will it update previous entries?

 For consultants: If I map categories for one client, will those mappings apply to my other clients?